githubEdit

 • If you are deploying alongside Claude Code or Gemini CLI, install a specific CLI versionarrow-up-right and run snyk mcp config --name=[ade_name].

-• If you are deploying alongside a coding assistant not covered by the above or prefer fine-grained controls, install a specific CLI versionarrow-up-right, configure your ADE’s MCP server, and optionally write the rule files (varies by ADE).
+• If you are deploying alongside a coding assistant this guide does not cover or prefer fine-grained controls, install a specific CLI versionarrow-up-right, configure your ADE’s MCP server, and optionally write the rule files (varies by ADE).

 Do you want to enable Secure at inception directives?